Equity Diversity & Inclusion (EDI) Statement

 Our responsibility

-Great Ormond Street Hospital’s Children’s Charity (“GOSH Charity”) complies with the Equality Act 2010 (the “Act”) and understands our duties under it.
-As an organisation we would treat any reports of discrimination seriously.
-Should such a report arise, GOSH Charity will ensure it is investigated and appropriate action taken in line with our internal policies and procedures.
+Great Ormond Street Hospital Charity (“GOSH Charity”) complies with the Equality Act 2010 (the “Act”) and understands our duties under it.
+As an organisation, we treat any reports of discrimination seriously.
+Should such a report arise, GOSH Charity will ensure it is swiftly investigated and appropriate action is taken in line with our internal policies and procedures.

-Our aim is to achieve a more equitable, diverse, and inclusive workforce by ensuring EDI is reflected in our values and embedded in our practises and individual behaviours.
-We expect all of our third-party suppliers and partners to commit to treating their workforce with dignity and respect; in addition to complying with the Act.
+We expect all our third-party suppliers and partners to commit to treating their workforce with dignity and respect, in addition to complying with the Act.

 Approval